Wall-Go/WallGoMatrix/examples/README.md

 - `SMFull.m` gives the matrix elements for the StandardModel
 - `SMSimplified.m` gives the matrix elements for the StandardModel (only quarks + gauge bosons)
 - `weak.m` gives the matrix elements for QCD and W-bosons

-The WallGo repository contains copies of these example files.i